t3rn/plugin-t3rn-executor/HOW_TO_TEST.md

 The Eliza Executor Plugin extends the functionality of the [t3rn](https://www.t3rn.io/) executor by incorporating AI-driven rebalancing decisions and strategy optimizations.
 In order to test this plugin, we have provided a `.env` file to quickly get up to speed.

-## Environment Setup
+## Setup
+1. Move everything from this repository to eliza under `packages/plugin-executor`.

-Create a `.env` file in the root directory and paste these variables:
+2. Create a `.env` file in the root directory and paste these variables:

 ```bash
 # # ============================ GENERAL SETTINGS ============================